Skip to main content

 Calculation of the wages earned during the 4 weeks of pay preceding the absence:

-Mouhamed was absent from work owing to sickness for 4 days.
+Mouhamed was absent from work owing to illness for 4 days.
 He works 35 hours a week and earns $18 an hour.
 He also receives commissions on his sales.

 He received $1,500 in commission during the 12 complete weeks of pay preceding the week of his absence.